tiptenbrink/sancty/README.md

-# sancty
+# Sancty
-Sancty is a extension to jquast/blessed for simple editor-like terminal apps
+Sancty is an extension to jquast/blessed for simple editor-like terminal apps

 ### Usage